prashantkodali/CodeMixToolkit/gcm/README.md

 flask run -h 0.0.0.0 -p 6000
 ```

-The API service will now be accessible from your host machine.
+The API service will now be accessible from your host machine - these APIs can now be accessed in your host.

-## Example Usage
+- Ensure you are in the "library" folder

-To use the GCM APIs from the docker image, you can find examples in the [GCM Generator API Demo.ipynb](../GCM Generator API Demo.ipynb) notebook.
-Run the cells to see the functionality of the API.
+- To use the GCM APIs from the docker image, you can find examples in [ExampleNotebook.ipynb](../examples/ExampleNotebook.ipynb) notebook and run the cells to see the functionality of the API.

-## Ports
-- Port 5000: Jupyter Notebook
-- Port 6000: Flask API
+- You can change the ports but the example demostrations work with the default ports - if you change ports please edit the usage example suitably.

 ## Troubleshooting